 These elements promote a structured and consistent approach to achieve quality assurance across our bushfire management activities.

-The framework applies to all bushfire management activities performed across PPFRR activities and its two key support activities:
+The Audit and Quality Assurance Framework applies to all bushfire management activities performed across PPFRR activities and its two key support activities:

 - risk based bushfire management and planning